Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: Experiments

 \subsection{Generalization Performance}

-Fig. \ref{fig:50_envs} shows how the agents' generalization performance evolves during the training process.
-These results are obtained with $50$ fixed and sampled training tasks, a representative configuration of different numbers of training tasks including $\{1, 5, 25, 50, 100, \infty \}$\footnote{$\infty$ training tasks mean that an agent is trained on a different task for each training episode.
-In reality, this may lead to prohibitive costs in creating the training environment.}, whose results can be found in the Appendix.
-In Fig. \ref{fig:50_envs} a), we can observe how well an agent performs on its training tasks.
-If an agent performs well here but badly in b), c), d) and e), \eg{} the \textbf{modelfree} baseline, then we conclude that it overfitted on training trajectories, likely an indicator of reliance on memorization.
+Fig. \ref{fig:50_envs} shows how the agents' generalization performance evolves during training.
+These results are obtained with $50$ fixed sampled training tasks (different $50$s for each seed), a representative configuration of different numbers of training tasks including $\{1, 5, 25, 50, 100, \infty \}$\footnote{$\infty$ training tasks mean that an agent is trained on a different task for each episode.
+In reality, this may lead to prohibitive costs in creating the training environment.}, whose results are in the Appendix.
+In Fig. \ref{fig:50_envs} a), we observe how well an agent performs on its training tasks.
+If an agent performs well here but badly in b), c), d) and e), \eg{} the \textbf{modelfree} baseline, then we suspect that it overfitted on training tasks, likely indicating a reliance on memorization \citep{cobbe2020leveraging}.

-In these experiments, we consistently observe a significant advantage (\ie{} non-overlapping confidence intervals) in the generalization performance of the \agentshort{} agents throughout the training process.
-The \textbf{regen} variant dominates all the other methods.
-This is because the frequent reconstruction of the graph makes the agent less prone to errors in the estimation and provides extra adaptability in novel scenarios.
-The \agentshort{} agents behave less optimally than expected on training tasks, despite the strong generalization on evaluation tasks.
+We observe a (statistically-)significant advantage in the generalization performance of the \agentshort{} agents throughout training.
+We have also included significance tests and power analyses \citep{colas2018random,patterson2023empirical} in the Appendix, together with results for other training configurations.
+The \textbf{regen} variant exhibits dominating performance over all others.
+This is likely due to the frequent reconstruction of the graph makes the agent less prone to being trapped in a low-quality proxy problem and provides extra adaptability in novel scenarios (more discussions in the Appendix).
+During training, \agentshort{}s behave less optimally than expected, despite the strong generalization on evaluation tasks.
 As our ablation results and theoretical analyses consistently show, such a phenomenon is a composite outcome of inaccuracies both in the proxy problem and the checkpoint policy.
-One of the major symptoms of an inaccurate proxy problem is that the agent would chase over delusional checkpoint targets.
-We address this behavior with the delusion suppression technique, whose results can be found in the Appendix.
+One major symptom of an inaccurate proxy problem is that the agent would chase delusional targets.
+We address this behavior with the delusion suppression technique, to be discussed in the Appendix.